 Alex says he thinks you’ll be “pleasantly surprised” with the enhancements.
 The attraction is scheduled to reopen on November 22.
 Let us know what you think in the comments.

-posted on November 10th, 2009 by Thomas Smith, Social Media Director, Disney Parks
+posted on November 10th, 2009 by Thomas Smith, Editorial Content Director, Disney Parks

 When renovation work finishes on the Space Mountain attraction at Walt Disney World Resort, it’ll be the same classic experience with a few new surprises.
 And now, Walt Disney Imagineering is offering an early peek at some of those surprises and the first images from inside the attraction.